blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/docker/intro.md

 Signature and binary scan targets contain the container file system.
 The container file system
-is the file system that a container created from the target image would start with.
+is the file system that a container created from the target image.
 The container file system is (by default) returned to [solution_name] in two forms: as an archive file that contains the container file system (the preferred format for binary scanning), and as a saved squashed (single layer) image